 4. Granite Ware Coffee Boiler

-Amazon offers a Granite Ware Coffee Boiler.
-This classic porcelain camping kettle is very reasonably priced around $12.
+Walmart offers a Granite Ware Coffee Boiler.
+This classic porcelain camping kettle is very reasonably priced around $29.
 For those wishing to buy American-made products, this kettle won't be your cup of tea.
-Amazon's product information states it is made in the U.S.A., but one reviewer said when it arrived the information included with the product stated that it is made in Mexico for Columbian Home.

-That said, if you're looking for an inexpensive kettle there are other positive aspects.
+If you're looking for an inexpensive kettle there are these positive aspects.

 - The lid is hinged so it won't fall off and the handle is very large which reduces the heat.